-These two famous native ads PPC platforms decided to join forces after the October 2019 merger.
-The result is the potential competition to Google behemoth.
+These two famous native ads PPC platforms are a real alternative to Google behemoth.

 You’ve probably seen ads they serve without realizing it.
 They are prevalent on news portals and other premium publishers that put emphasis on seamless ad experience.

 It allows advertisers to promote their content using a PPC cost model.
 With an estimated 97% US households in reach, Revcontent is a serious player in the PPC world.

 The list above can be easily extended.
 There are many different platforms on the market.

 Can I Just Simply Run a PPC Campaign?